Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/Assets/MC.md

 ...
 ...
 ...

-As a token of our love and gratitude, we would like to offer a virtual memento to our session resource person, Mr Maharaj M, for his valuable time.
+As a token of our love and gratitude, we would like to offer a virtual memento to our session resource person, Mr. Alex Neelankavil Devassy, for his valuable time.
 The virtual memento is issued as a Non-Fungible Token in opensea.io

 Thank you.